dy/sprae/readme.md

 </script>
 ```

-Sprae evaluates `:`-attributes as directives and evaporates them, attaching state to html.
+Sprae evaluates `:`-directives and evaporates them, attaching state to html.

 ## Directives

+Following directives are shipped by default.

 #### `:if="condition"`, `:else`